abalone1/Image.slicer/README.md

 ### Feature
 - Preprocess of high resolution imagery and label data for use in Semantic Segmentation tasks (Deep Learning)
 - Increases amount of trainingdata by generating different scales and overlappings for images and labels
-- Multi stage interpolation
+- Multi stage interpolation (Nearest Neighbor + Bicubic combined)
-- More than have empty Slices will be ignored
+- More than half empty slices will be ignored / It´s possilbe to slice a dismembered Mosaik!
-- Easy to use and organize
+- Easy to use and
+- Easy to organize

 # Example
 ```python